coderamen666/srd-v3.5-md/spells/spells-s.md

 hit points do not exceed 150.
 The *symbol of death* affects the closest creatures first, skipping creatures with too many hit points to affect.
-Once triggered, the *symbol* becomes active and glows, lasting for 10 minutes per caster level or until it has affected 150 hit points' worth of creatures, whichever comes first.
+Once triggered, the *symbol* becomes active and glows, lasting for 10 minutes per caster level or until it has affected 150 hit points’ worth of creatures, whichever comes first.
 Any creature that enters the area while the *symbol of death* is active is subject to its effect, whether or not that creature was in the area when it was triggered.
 A creature